toludoyin/actions_/README.md

-Basically querying the database with PostgreSQL
+Querying the database with PostgreSQL using window functions and analytics function

-dvdrentals sample database:
+sample database dvdrentals:

 https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/